Are you looking for elementary music activities for your lesson plans? Don’t miss these FUN, simple ideas for your classroom.

 - Versatile: Our Boom Cards can be used for 1:1 activities, centers or stations, outside of class review, or paired with manipulatives for interactive whole-class activities.

 - Randomized: The order of the cards is randomized for each student, adding an element of unpredictability and enhancing learning.

 Sequential Boom Cards Music Literacy Series

-Each of these bundles includes sequential decks that you may use for MULTIPLE GRADE LEVELS or for DIFFERENTIATION within grade levels.
+Each of these bundles below includes sequential decks for use with MULTIPLE GRADE LEVELS or for DIFFERENTIATION within grade levels.
 Click to preview the series that best meets the current needs of your classes.

 Best wishes, friends!

 Need Help Getting Started Using Music Boom Cards?

 If you are new to Boom Cards, click to see the following blog posts.
 Using Boom Card is easy, I promise.
 But, like anything, there are a few tips you need to know to get started efficiently.

 - 25+ Fun Summer Elementary Ideas and Activities